 A general warranty deed is the most common.
 Most home sales between strangers involve a general warranty deed.
 With it, the seller warrants that he has good title from the people who owned it before him, and he has the right to pass on good title to the buyer.
 It promises that the seller will defend that good title on the buyer’s behalf if he has to (or be liable to the buyer for damages if the warranty isn’t true).

-In a special warranty deed, the seller promises to the buyer that he has done nothing to prevent the buyer having good title (e.g., no judgments outstanding against the seller), but the seller makes no promises about what any other owners may have done.
+In a special warranty deed, the seller promises to the buyer that the seller has done nothing to prevent the buyer having good title (e.g., no judgments outstanding against the seller), but the seller makes no promises about what any other owners may have done.
 They are often used in divorce settlements.
 If a couple agrees that the jointly-owned home will become the wife’s, the husband usually signs a special warranty deed because he doesn’t know what the wife (his co-owner) may have done to impair the title.
+It is often used when selling heir property, because a seller may not know what current or past owners may have done to impair the title.

 What about a “deed of trust”?
 Where does it fit into this system?
 It doesn’t.
 A deed of trust isn’t really a deed.
 Whenever you read the phrase “deed of trust,” think “mortgage” in its place.
 In some states that document is called a mortgage (which is clearer), but for historic reasons you probably won’t care about, in North Carolina it is called a deed of trust.
 Yes, that confuses first year law students too.